thermeon/terraform-provider-bigv/README.md

    The group name for the server.

-   Defaults to provider.group.
+   Defaults to default.

 * **zone**

    The zone to put the server in.
 Currently this is machester or york.
 See [definitions](http://www.bigv.io/support/api/definitions/).

-   Defaults to provider.zone
+   Defaults to york.

 * **cores**